This article appeared on Goalcast.

 Most fears are nothing but illusions.

-Whenever I feared I would fail with anything, I let my mind create a scenario.
+Whenever I feared I would fail at anything, I let my mind create a scenario.
 My fear is nothing but a product of my imagination, an illusion that doesn’t exist.
 What makes it unreal?
 It hasn’t happened yet!

 Due to “The Work” of Byron Katie, I now know how to question the validity of my thoughts.
 Here’s how it works: